Skip to main content

 Importing worksheets from a unit or assessment library

 Toddle enables you to easily import and customize existing worksheets from a unit, assessment library, or Toddle Library.
-Simply click the ‘+New’ button in Assignments and choose ‘Import from library’, ‘Import from unit’, or ‘Import from Toddle library’ options.
+Simply click the ‘+Create new’ button in Assignments and choose ‘Import from library’, ‘Import from unit’, or ‘Import from Toddle library’ options.
 The steps for importing are the same for all these options, so we'll look at how to import from a unit.

 💡 Please note that the option to import from Toddle Library is exclusively available for the DP curriculum.

-Group 7516.png
+Group 5528.png

 After selecting the unit from which you want to import the worksheet, choose the worksheet from the list.
 As you click on it, you will be able to view its basic details on the right pane.
-Once you find a worksheet that resonates, click on ‘Next’ to continue.
+Once you found a worksheet that resonates, click on ‘Next’ to continue.

-Under the ‘Edit post’ and ‘Questions’ tab, you can make necessary changes to the worksheet's basic details and questions as per your requirements.
+Under the ‘Edit post’ tab, you can make necessary changes to the worksheet's basic details and questions as per your requirements.
 Once done, save it as a draft or assign it to the students using the ‘Assign’ button.

 💡Please note that editing this worksheet will not have any impact on the original worksheet you imported.